Radar in World War II: Germany

-Under an internally funded project, the firm Lorenz AG developed a pulse-modulated set.
-The Heer contracted for a few sets for Flak (anti-aircraft) support, but then this mission was transferred to the Luftwaffe.
-Over several years, Lorenz was unsuccessful in selling new versions called Kurfürst and Kurmark (both Holy Roman Imperial terms).
-As the war continued, a need was seen by the Luftwaffe for additional radars.
-Lorenz again modified their sets to become the FuMG407 Tiefentwiel (a pun on Hohentwiel), a transportable system built to complement the Freya against low-flying aircraft, and the Jagdwagen, a mobile unit used for air surveillance.
-These 54-cm (560-MHz) units with plan-position indicators, had two antennas backed by parabolic, mesh reflectors on rotatable, forked frames that lifted above the equipment cabin.
-Starting in 1944, both of these systems were produced by Lorenz for the Luftwaffe in relatively small numbers.
+Lorenz AG developed Flak support systems called Kurfürst, Kurpfulz, and Kurmark.
+Mobile versions were the FuMG407 Tiefentwiel, for low-flying aircraft, and the 54 centimeter Jagdwagen, for air surveillance.
+In 1944, a few of these systems were produced.

 Although German researchers had developed magnetrons in the early 1930s (Hans Hollmann received a U.S. patent on his device in July 1938), none had been suitable for military radars.
 In February 1943, a British bomber containing a H2S radar was shot down over the Netherlands, and the 10-cm magnetron was found intact.
 In short order, the secret of making successful magnetrons was discovered, and microwave radar development started.

 Telefunken was commissioned to build a gun-laying set for Flak applications, and at the beginning of 1944, a 10-cm set code-named Marbach emerged.
 Using a 3-m Mannheim reflector, this set had a detection range of about 30 km.
 Its most important characteristic was a relative immunity to Window – the chaff used by the British as a countermeasure against the 50-cm Würzburg.
 The Marbach was produced in limited quantities for Flak batteries around a number of large industrial cities.

 Several other 10-cm sets were developed, but none made it into mass production.
 One was Jagdschloss Z, a Panorama-type experimental set with 100-kW pulse-power built by Siemens & Halske.
 Kulmbach was a similar set but with only 15-kW pulse-power and using a cylindrical parabolic reflector to produce a very narrow beam; when used with Marbach, the combined fire-control system was called Egerland.

 Near the end of 1943, the Germans also salvaged radars containing 3-cm magnetrons, but sets operating at this wavelength were never produced.
 They did, however, play an important role in the German development of countermeasures, particularly radar warning receivers.